OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

 - Is a strong and effective password policy applied?

   The password policy should be consistent across the registration, password change, and password reset functionality.
-See the [Testing for Weak Password Policy](07-Testing_for_Weak_Password_Policy.md) guide for further information.
+See the [Testing for Weak Authentication Methods](07-Testing_for_Weak_Authentication_Methods.md) guide for further information.

 ## References